insightcrunch/insightcrunch/_posts/2011-01-20-tcs-ilp-bhubaneswar-cracking-the-code.md

 ---

-## Project Work and Presentation Assessments
+## Project Work and Presentation Assessments at Bhubaneswar

 The project and presentation component of ILP is where many technically strong freshers stumble.
 This is because presenting work to an audience - particularly an evaluative audience of senior professionals - draws on skills that most engineering college curricula do not develop.

-### What Evaluators Are Actually Assessing
+### What Evaluators at Kalinga Park Are Actually Assessing

 When you present your project or assignment work at ILP, evaluators are not primarily looking for a polished performance.
 They are looking for genuine understanding.
 The most telling part of any ILP presentation is not the prepared content - it is how you respond to unscripted questions.